Buying an apartment or flat can be a popular first home or investment property choice because it can make inner-city living affordable.

 Strata fees, such as annual member’s fees and levies, will need to be paid to cover repair and maintenance costs of the apartment block’s shared areas, including gardens and joint facilities.
 These costs vary depending on the size, location and facilities.
 Modern apartments with pools, lifts and gyms tend to increase levy costs.

 You’ll also need to abide by strata rules and regulations and attend strata meetings to discuss apartment block issues and levies payable.

 Tip: Research strata costs and special levies before committing to a purchase.
 There may be hidden costs such as capital improvements and building insurance.
 To budget for special levies, such as major building works and damage, make sure you understand your lot liability before moving in.

-Apartment and flat security is often higher than houses.
-However, high rise buildings still need window, front door and balcony security.
+Apartment and flat security are often higher than houses.
+However, high rise buildings still need windows, front doors and balcony security.

 Assess the security of the apartment block, as there will be more people coming and going than a standalone house.
 Many larger complexes use swipe cards and security cameras as safety measures, increasing your annual strata fees.

 To ensure your unit is safe and secure, install stainless steel security doors and security windows.
 These will need to be fitted according to high rise building codes, which include a maximum opening width of 10cm so screens cannot be pushed out or leaned on an accidentally opened.

 Balcony doors are also are a target for intruders looking to break into apartments.
 Don’t assume that because you’re on a higher level entry isn’t possible.
 Sliding balcony doors can be fitted with deadbolt locks from the inside and security mesh screens.
 If you have a pet, make sure to have the door fitted with a secure pet door to keep them safe as well.